-Donation of vacation hours: Employees may donate vacation hours to other staff members that have exhausted all their paid time off while on approved FMLA or Leave of Absence.
+Donation of vacation hours: Employees may donate vacation hours to other full time or part time staff members that have either exhausted all their paid time off or do not have any benefits while they are on approved FMLA, Leave of Absence, or Bereavement.
 Participation by an employee as a donor is strictly voluntary.
 There shall be no solicitation of donations either by an employee or on behalf of an employee who needs assistance.

-A donor must maintain a balance of forty (40) hours in their account and they may donate hours above this balance.
+A donor must maintain a balance of forty (40) hours in his/her account and only hours in excess of 40 are eligible for donation.